arlyon/codestreak/readme.md

 * dateutil (2.6.0)

 #### Clone

-When you have all of the prerequisites, clone the extend-less branch and drop it into your project.
-Currently the master branch extends a template I use.
+Simply clone the project into your django folder and add the app to your settings, shown below.

 #### Configuration